 “At a challenging time for prime central London real estate, mansion block properties are swimming against the tide and retaining their appeal as well as anything else in Zone 1."

-Felicity Walker is our sales manager for South Kensington, and has extensive experience dealing with this type of property.
+Felicity Walker is our Operations Director for Prime Sales, and has extensive experience dealing with this type of property.
 She summarises the main reasons for their sustained popularity: "Mansion blocks are a brilliant investment; solid, well-run and well-laid-out."

 What are mansion blocks?